 Elsa-Brändström-Schule | A great start with French | May 2018

-At the university of Kiel I have the opportunity to interact with in-service teachers.
+At the university of Kiel I have the opportunity to interact with in-service teachers who are also teacher educators in my department.
 We meet two or three times each semester to discuss curriculum reform, course contents and module design.
 Since I do not work at schools, the contact with these professionals is highly relevant for me.
 These in-service teachers play a pivotal role because they also teach courses on language didactics at the university and they are, in terms of career, where my students will be.

 The first school I visited is the Elsa-Brändström-Schule in Scheswig-Holstein.
 I am very thankful to the Spanish and French teacher who introduced me to her groups and gave me the necessary information and course material.
 This was of great help to facilitate my understanding of the lesson and her teaching decisions on the fly.